 Emissions from old wood stoves

 It has long been known that airborne dust, i.e. small particles in the air originating from combustion processes and other sources, poses a serious health problem.
-According to figures from Statistics Norway (SSB) emissions from wood-fired stoves and fireplaces account for over 60 percent of the total emission of particulates in Norway and, on cold winter days, wood-firing can be the largest local contributor to poor air quality in towns and cities.
+And on cold winter days, wood-firing can be the largest local contributor to poor air quality in towns and cities.

 This is of course not a uniquely Norwegian phenomenon, and the challenges that Norway face can be transferred to all towns and cities where wood-firing is extensively used to heat homes.
 According to the European Environment Agency, a considerable proportion of Europe's population live in areas, particularly towns and cities, where air quality criteria are exceeded – where airborne dust in particular has been identified as a source of air pollution which entails serious health risks.